stacristo/ntx-devops-test/README.md

   - How to deploy the environment.
   - Explanation of tools and services used.
   - Assumptions and challenges encountered during implementation.
+  - Recommendation of improvement can be implement on this Project
 - You are encouraged to showcase additional skills or optimizations (e.g., scaling, monitoring, or securing the application).

 Good luck, and happy coding! 🚀